ZeyuRen93/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Zeyu Ren is currently a robotics researcher at ByteDance AI Lab.
-His research interests include collaborative robotic arms, under-actuated hands, and actuators.
+His research interests include collaborative robotic arms, under-actuated hands, tendon-driven mechanism and actuators.
 In 2019, he received his Ph.D degree in Robotics from Italian Institute of Technology under the supervision of Dr. Nikos G. Tsagarakis.
 His bachelor degree was obtained in Mechatronics Engineering from Zhejiang University in 2015.